Vocational Education & Training

 • Social Media Marketing Specialist

-We are proud to be focused and determined to raise the flag of inclusiveness for all the SSDF activities.
-The three different scholarships being offered at various projects of STEP are also advocated through the platform of SSDF, which aim to serve the marginalized communities, including the minorities (specifically the Christian community living in identified vicinities and suburbs), young people with low financial support available for their career training, and less privileged yet very talented youth of Gilgit-Baltistan region.
-A lot of these awareness activities are done in collaboration with several reputed organisations and societies that are working to enhance the quality of life of marginalized groups and communities.
+A lot of these awareness activities are done in collaboration with several reputed organizations and societies that are working to enhance the quality of life of marginalized groups and communities.
 The Christian Fellowship of Pakistan, for instance, greatly help us in approaching the Christian minority groups, The Aga Khan Foundation and local practitioners support us in accessing the trainees in the Gilgit-Baltistan region.
 Pakistan Poverty Alleviation Fund (PPAF) has also been our partner to advocate and train women representing low-income groups in Southern Punjab as well as selected areas in Khyber-Pakhtunkhwa province.

-Recognition of Prior Learning (RPL):
+Recognition of Prior Learning (RPL)

 • Certification for unrecognized skills